linhaoqi027/yolov5_openvino_sdk/README.md

 ```bash
 pip install -qr requirements.txt
 ```
-This is project is a SDK to use transformed models(.xml and .bin).
+This is repository  is a SDK to use transformed models(.xml and .bin).